Lunchtime naked yoga for men: Central/Southern London

 Late-comers will not be admitted.
-If the buzzer is not answered (Vauxhall) or the door is closed (Bloomsbury), please practise acceptance and be punctual next time.
-Late-comers are disruptive to the class, which isn’t fair or considerate to the students who arrive on time.
+If the buzzer is not answered, please practise acceptance and be punctual next time.
+Late-comers are disruptive to the class, which isn’t fair or considerate to the students already there.

 How much? £12 per class at the door.

 How many?
-12 students max at Vauxhall, 8 students max at Bloomsbury (first come, first served).
+12 students max (first come, first served).

 Suitable for: 18+ men.
 Those with some previous yoga experience or none at all.